• Home

 The way it worked was simple.
 Take your glass, plop in the sugar cube, and then pour in your whiskey.

 After that, turn up that Bitters bottle and shake, shake, shake, like a Beyonce song.
 Add in your ice cubes, and stir the concoction.
 Sorry to the James Bond fandom, but you stir it.
-Lastly, add the garnish into the drink, and you’re ready to drink.
+Lastly, add the garnish to the drink, and you’re ready to drink.

 How to Make an Old-Fashioned Cocktail